Parks, Recreation and Historic Preservation

 Pet Policy

-A maximum of two pets are allowed in camping loops 100, 200, 700 and 800, Cabin Area C and day use areas unless prohibited by sign or directive (not allowed in cabins A, B, D and E or camping loops 300, 400, 500, and 600).
+A maximum of two pets are allowed in camping loops 100, 200, 700 and 800, Cabin Area C and day use areas unless prohibited by sign or directive (not allowed in shelters, cabins A, B, D and E or camping loops 300, 400, 500, and 600).
 Pets are to be supervised at all times and either be crated or on a leash not more than 6-feet in length.
-Proof of rabies inoculation shall be produced if requested by staff.
+Proof of rabies inoculation is required at check-in and shall be produced if requested by staff in other areas of the park.
 Pets are not permitted in playgrounds, buildings, golf courses, boardwalks, pools and spray-grounds or guarded beaches (this does not apply to service animals).

 Trail Closures